Militias attacking Ivory Coast from Liberia - HRW

 Several fighters quoted in the HRW report said the group had received regular financing from abroad, including from Ghana and from gold mining in eastern Liberia.

 A number of high-ranking military and political figures close to Gbagbo are living in exile in Ghana.
-Ivory Coast has issued international arrest warrants for several, but Accra has yet to act on them.
+Ivory Coast has issued international arrest warrants for several individuals, but Accra has yet to act them.

-But authorities in Togo, Ghana's eastern neighbour, on Wednesday arrested Moise Lida Kouassi, a former defence minister and top adviser to Gbagbo and the subject of an international arrest warrant.

 "We have guns ... and other support that will help facilitate this process - businesses are established and the supply line is stronger than ever before," said one interviewed fighter, who said his unit was preparing new, larger attacks.